laksh-bhat/mlstorm/README.md

 ### Experiments

 2. Our implementation of consensus clustering uses the MddbFeatureExtractorSpout to inject feature vectors.
 All the base clusterers we use implement [weka.clustereres interface] (http://weka.sourceforge.net/doc.dev/weka/clusterers/Clusterer.html).
 The ensemble consists of SimpleKMeans, DensityBasedClusterer, FarthestFirst, HierarchicalClusterer, EM and FilteredClusterer with base algorithm being SimpleKMeans.
 The meta-clustering algorithm is density based.
 If you want modify/replace these algorithms, you may do so by updating the Enum class - bolt.ml.state.weka.utils.WekaClusterers and the factory methods in bolt.ml.state.weka.utils.WekaUtils.
 We use default parameters for individual clusterers but you may inject the appropriate options that can be handled by weka OptionHandler.
 For example, you can find all the available options for [SimpleKMeans] ( http://weka.sourceforge.net/doc.dev/weka/clusterers/SimpleKMeans.html), which could be specified as a Java String[].
+If the options are incorrect, we throw a RuntimeException wrapping the actual exception thrown by Weka.

   a.
 To submit the topology one can fire away the following command.